matgarz/National-SOEN341_Project_F25/ContributionsFolder/JasdeepSSandhu_40266557.md

 - Made the technical architecture as well as wrote down the technical documentation for the project.
 (Worked on the diagram with Matteo) (~2 hours on Nov 2)
 - As a scrum master, I kept track of the tasks to be done with the help of issues.
 I also tracked all the pull request changes, reviewed and approved them for merge.
 Handled multiple pull requests together (throughout sprint 3)
 - Kept up with everyone on Discord with their tasks and made sure the sprint goals are met before the deadline with all the requirements as mentioned in the Sprint 3 document. (throughout Sprint 3)
+- Also attended weekly meetings during the labs (~ 5 hours total)